sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 There is a perception that open access to online services and tools will lower productivity.

-#### Large Workforce With Various Work Profiles

-ESDC is a large department, with over 27000 employees, and some categories of employees, based on their work profile, may not require the same access to online services as IT, policy and other groups.

 ### Considerations

 More open access to the Internet will assist ESDC employees to conduct the business of the department more efficiently and effectively.